ponyo0818/LeetCode/README.md

-Hi welcome to the "Solutions and Explanation for LeetCode Dummy"
+Hi welcome to the "Solutions and Explanation for LeetCode Dummy" :D

 As a noob who just started to solve problems on Leetcode, I am taking this opportunity to gain knowledge and horn my Java programming skill.